 Add a simple entity

-In the following procedure, you create and tag a custom entity within the following utterance on the intent page:
+In the following procedure, you create and tag a custom entity within the following utterance on the Intents page:

 Are there any SQL server jobs?